 Lacto fermentation is good for many foods!

 Try these ideas for fermenting herbs and other food that you might not initially think about preserving by fermentation.
 This brings gut health to a new level.
+Fermented dairy products are also filled with beneficial bacteria, like this yogurt.

 While your grapevines are at their active growth stage, in midsummer, harvest a few dozen leaves and preserve them for later use.
 Fermented grape leaves are pliable and flavourful, perfect for wrapping up fillings.
 If you’ve never tried this often overlooked vegetable, you’ll want to do it this year.
+You can also include grape leaves in with regular cucumber pickles, at the start of the fermentation process, to improve texture and firmness, as they are a natural source of alum, as is horseradish.

 This fermented hot sauce recipe uses red jalapeño peppers, but you can use whatever hot peppers you have in your garden.
 Serrano peppers or cayenne peppers will turn up the heat.
 Use the lacto-fermented hot sauce sparingly as a condiment, since it is flavorful and warming, you can choose how warm to make it.